NAMIBIA - Scheduled Guided

 The tents are dome type, which are easy to assemble and your mattresses are

-approximately 5 cm thick with your own mattress cover, and everyone has a camp
+approximately 5 cm thick with your own mattress cover, and everyone has a

-chair with a backrest.
+camp chair with a backrest.

 Clients are limited to one soft, barrel type bag per person with maximum

-weight of 15kg, one medium sized hand luggage bag, one medium sized camera bag
+weight of 15kg, one medium sized hand luggage bag, one medium sized camera

-and a sleeping bag.
+bag and a sleeping bag.

 We suggest a sleeping bag range of “3 – 4 season”.
-Sleeping bags can be hired
+Sleeping bags can be

-is between December and April.
+rainy season is between December and April.